erkandem/mlAppKit/docs/source/functions_index.rst

 run
 ^^^

-Call this function when you want to build the app
+will initiate the conversion of .mlapp to m and run the app from the m.files obtained

+.. todo:: automate the removal of paths associated with the application on close

 panel_visibility